kohkimakimoto/inertia-echo/README.md

 inertia.SetVersion(c, func() string { return version })
 ```

-See also official document: [Assset versioning](https://inertiajs.com/asset-versioning)
+See also the official document: [Assset versioning](https://inertiajs.com/asset-versioning)

 ## Unsupported features

 ### Validation

-The inertia-echo does not support validation because echo does not have built-in validation.
+The Inertia-Echo does not support validation, as Echo lacks built-in validation.
-Validation implementation is up to you.
-If you want to handle validation errors with inertia-echo, You have to implement it yourself.
+The implementation of validation is up to you.
+If you wish to handle validation errors with Inertia-Echo, you will need to implement it yourself.

-See also official document: [Validation](https://inertiajs.com/validation)
+See also the official document: [Validation](https://inertiajs.com/validation)

 ## Demo application